dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ASP.NET Core provides API conventions for using a parameter transformers with generated routes:

-* ASP.NET Core MVC has the `Microsoft.AspNetCore.Mvc.ApplicationModels.RouteTokenTransformerConvention` API convention.
+* ASP.NET Core MVC has the <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.RouteTokenTransformerConvention?displayProperty=fullName> API convention.
 This convention applies a specified parameter transformer to all attribute routes in the app.
 The parameter transformer transforms attribute route tokens as they are replaced.
-For more information, see [Use a parameter transformer to customize token replacement](/aspnet/core/mvc/controllers/routing#use-a-parameter-transformer-to-customize-token-replacement).
+For more information, see [Use a parameter transformer to customize token replacement](xref:mvc/controllers/routing#use-a-parameter-transformer-to-customize-token-replacement).
-* Razor Pages has the `Microsoft.AspNetCore.Mvc.ApplicationModels.PageRouteTransformerConvention` API convention.
+* Razor Pages has the <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.PageRouteTransformerConvention> API convention.
 This convention applies a specified parameter transformer to all automatically discovered Razor Pages.
 The parameter transformer transforms the folder and file name segments of Razor Pages routes.
-For more information, see [Use a parameter transformer to customize page routes](/aspnet/core/razor-pages/razor-pages-conventions#use-a-parameter-transformer-to-customize-page-routes).
+For more information, see [Use a parameter transformer to customize page routes](xref:razor-pages/razor-pages-conventions#use-a-parameter-transformer-to-customize-page-routes).

 ## URL generation reference